quasilyte/quasisolar-mission/docs/gameplay_notes.md

 and there are a lot of dangers out there.
 One can't simply fly through it and find all artifacts without any troubles.

-In order to win, the player should:

-* Build a powerful fleet
-* Create new star bases
-* Forge alliances with other races
-* Collect distant planet resources
-* Win in dozens of great space battles

 Losing conditions:

 * All Earthling bases are destroyed
 * Flagship is destroyed
 * N artifacts are not collected before the day X
 * The final hostile armada is not defeated

+## Gameplay variety

+Global map (strategy/tactics):

+* Research new technologies
+* Build star bases in the right spots
+* Keep some garrison inside the frontline bases
+* Place mining drones wisely
+* Distribute the resources among the bases
+* Plan your flagship movement carefully

+Random events:

+* Simple 1-screen encounters
+* (todo) Multi-screen text quests

+Diplomacy:

+* (todo) Some of your actions affect the faction relation modifier
+* (todo) You can communicate with other races

+Arcade battles:

+* Control the flagship
+* (todo) Choose allied vessels behavior mode
+* (todo) Choose what vessels will participate in battle
+* (todo) Fight boss battles

+Exploration:

+* Find and recover the artifacts along the world map
+* Gain experience and learn new skills

 ## The Game Phases